savannstm/revolutionary-audio-player/README.md

 ## Releases

-Can't compile this thing for Linux, keeps complaining about missing definitions in static FFmpeg build.

-Windows build is compiled statically - you can get in Releases section, just a single .exe and a couple of icon/translation files, no .dlls, folders and other bloat.
+Linux builds are compiled statically on Alpine Linux with musl - they require **NO** system libraries.

+Windows builds are also compiled statically - no `dll`s are shipped with them.

+You can get those in Releases section.

 ## Build